 Listen to Jack interviewed on the Eggheadio podcast here.

 Jack and his Brazilian wife live near Chicago with their 2 sons.
 He played volleyball for Illinois State University and still enjoys playing despite his aging joints and declining vertical leap.
 He loves discussing the issues related to what people believe (and why), who Jesus is (or isn’t), and how faith affects our lives in practical ways.
 He shared a little bit about his faith journey here.

 A geek from birth, Zach found his way into frontend web development in high school and fell in love.
-He has written articles for CSS-Tricks, spoken at conferences around the world, and he is constantly honing his craft.
+He has written several articles for CSS-Tricks, spoken at conferences around the world, and he is constantly honing his craft.
 His years mentoring college students made him into an understanding teacher who loves meeting people and hearing their stories.